petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

 ---
 # Deploying the Application

-The Distributor Application solution comprises many Liferay features, such as [Objects](https://learn.liferay.com/w/dxp/building-applications/objects), [Picklists](https://learn.liferay.com/w/dxp/building-applications/objects/picklists), and [Workflows](https://learn.liferay.com/w/dxp/process-automation/workflow/).
+The Distributor Application solution incorporates several Liferay features, such as [Objects](https://learn.liferay.com/w/dxp/building-applications/objects), [Picklists](https://learn.liferay.com/w/dxp/building-applications/objects/picklists), and [Workflows](https://learn.liferay.com/w/dxp/process-automation/workflow/).
 It also utilizes page builder features to [build dynamic and responsive user interfaces](https://learn.liferay.com/w/dxp/site-building/creating-pages), [design forms](https://learn.liferay.com/w/dxp/process-automation/forms/creating-and-managing-forms), [display object data](https://learn.liferay.com/w/dxp/building-applications/objects/displaying-object-entries), and more.

-The solution will be deployed using [Client Extensions](https://learn.liferay.com/w/dxp/building-applications/client-extensions), which are stored in Clarity's prebuilt [Liferay Workspace](https://learn.liferay.com/web/guest/w/dxp/building-applications/tooling/liferay-workspace).
-Some portions of the application are already configured in the prebuilt solution; other parts will be completed in the exercises found along the module.
+For the purpose of this course, we will deploy the application using [Client Extensions](https://learn.liferay.com/w/dxp/building-applications/client-extensions), which are stored in Clarity's prebuilt [Liferay Workspace](https://learn.liferay.com/web/guest/w/dxp/building-applications/tooling/liferay-workspace).
+Some portions of the application are already configured in the prebuilt solution; you will complete other parts yourself as you progress through this module.

 In this article, you'll learn how to: